leon-v/ESP8266-NONOS-SDK-2.0-Low-Power-WiFi-Node/README.md

 #### The Environment:
 So you understand this build environment, here is its description.

-I am using Windows with the linux bash shell. crosstoon-NG is installed in /opt/Espresiif.
+I am using Windows with the Linux bash shell. crosstoon-NG is installed in /opt/Espresif.
 There is a script in /src/misc/getcompiler.sh to install dependencies and install required tools.

 I am editing with Sublime text 3 and have a build script to simply execute gen_misc.sh in the bash shell.